 Shared Intelligence: a research project (in partnership with the Local Government Association) which aims to improve the delivery of local covenant pledges.
 Read the press release here, the full report here and see the emerging findings from this report being presented at the LGA Conference on 7th July 2016 here.
 The 2nd edition ‘Our Community, Our Covenant’ was published in 2017, read the report.

 Shared Intelligence: a research project (in partnership with NatCen) to explore how organizations, excluding Local Authorities and Government departments, are delivering pledges under the Armed Forces Covenant in Great Britain.
 Read the press release.

 SkillForce: a small grant to produce a short film on the subject of transition.

-Stoll (1): a qualitative and quantitative piece of research in to the housing needs of veterans, current need, and provision.
-This is being carried out by the University of York.
-A first stage report was published in November 2014.
-The second stage report is due in 2017.
-Read the press release and latest report.
+Stoll: a qualitative and quantitative piece of research in to the housing needs of veterans, current need, and provision.
+This was carried out by the University of York and launched in March 2018.
+Read the press release and the report.

 Swansea University: a 6-month study to investigate gambling behaviour among post national service veterans using the 2007 Adult Psychiatric Morbidity Survey to assess any relationships between length of active service and extent of gambling problems (if any), and to explore associations between gambling related problems and comorbidities such as alcohol and family issues.
 Read the press release, and the final report, entitled ‘Gambling in Armed Forces Veterans: Results from the 2007 Adult Psychiatric Morbidity Survey of England’, which was launched at the Excessive Gambling Wales 2017 conference in Cardiff on 21st June 2017.